Getting your child ready to engage in the PDSB Online Learning

 All distributed technology used by students and staff is governed by Peel Board

-View a list of the elementary PDSB Online School administrators based on your home community school OR select your home community elementary school below and use the email address corresponding with that school to contact us.
+View a list of the elementary PDSB Online Learning administrators based on your home community school OR select your home community elementary school below and use the email address corresponding with that school to contact us.